dimajix/terraform-emr-training/README.md

 having two nodes (one master and one worker).
 At least you need to specify the Route53 zone to use.

+The following properties can be set in the `emr` section in `main.tf`:

+* `proxy_domain` Specify set the Route53 zone name for registering the web-interfaces to the public DNS.
+This setting has to match the corresponding domain name and will be used for setting up the reverse proxy
+  # Configuration: Set the user name for basic auth
+* `proxy_user` Configure the user name used for basic http authentication.
+This provides a very basic level of security for the clusters.
+* `proxy_password` Configure the corresponding password for http basic auth to the web interfaces.
+* `names` Configures the names of the clusters.
+For each name a separate EMR cluster will be created.
+* `release` Specfify the desired EMR release
+* `application` Specify the EMR components to be installed.
+* `master_type` Set the desired EC2 instance type for the master
+* `worker_type` Set the desired EC2 instance type for the worker

+In addition the following properties can be set in the `route53` section in `main.tf`:

+* `zone_name` Again this needs to contain the Route53 zone name where all DNS entries are created.
+The scripts will NOT create this zone, it has be be provided by you in advance.

 You also might want to change the network configuration, but if you change the subnets, you also should adjust `foxy-proxy.xml` with the corresponding settings.